JetBrains-Research/pubtrends/README.md

 ## Kotlin/Java Build

-Use the following command to test and build JAR package:
+Use the following command to test and build the JAR package:

    ```
    ./gradlew clean test shadowJar